Where to Stay in Ibiza: Best Areas and Hotels

 The Ethnographic Museum is a fascinating place to spend an afternoon learning about the cultural history and human development of Ibiza.
 Across the rest of the town are a number of small art galleries and craft shops, where you can pick up unique souvenirs.

-As for nightlife, there are no clubs in this area, so the evenings are generally quieter than other towns.
-There are a number of laid-back bars, particularly around the beachfront and harbour, ideal for a relaxing evening sipping sangria by the sea.
+As for nightlife, there are no clubs in this area, so the evenings are generally quieter than in other towns.
+There are a number of laid-back bars, particularly around the beachfront and harbor, ideal for a relaxing evening sipping sangria by the sea.

 Es Canar is a small coastal town in the northeast of Ibiza, a few minutes from Santa Eulalia.
 Well away from the big party towns further south, Es Canar is ideal for anyone looking for a quiet, small-town vacation, and also popular with families with younger children.